Joe Meek - a Portrait

 Sir Joseph Lockwood, 1963

 Sir Joseph had to find a replacement for George Martin.
 He knew Joe Meek and thought a great deal of him, besides this he rated correctly that Meek's situation was desolate.
 Of course he knew that Meek was not the one to fill Martin's shoes completely.
 Martin was a classically trained musician, and he needed this academic knowledge for his job, so Meek couldn't be his direct successor.
 And without any doubt Sir Joseph also knew about Meek's inability to think along mercantile lines.
 But there were Meek's talents as pop producer and talent scout.
-They were interesting enough for Sir Joseph to offer Meek a position as in-house producer and sound engineer at the EMI-owned Abbey Road studios.
+They were interesting enough for Sir Joseph to offer Meek a position as in-house producer and sound engineer at the EMI Recording Studios (which later were re-named Abbey Road Studios).
 However, Sir Joseph wisely fixed that he had to rubberstamp all financial decisions Meek would make.

 Probably Meek was offered an annual salary between 2500 and 3000 Pounds; at least George Martin's salary then was 3000 Pound - which was approximately something between three and four years' worth of salaries for an average employee at that time.
 (Today that would be equivalent of circa 90,000 Pounds, 100,000 Euros or 150,000 US Dollars - surely not a dream salary for the producer who, after all, had signed the Beatles to EMI.
 But well, it was no accident that Lockwood was nicknamed "Joseph Tightwad" by the employees ...)